Brooklyn Nets Hospital For Special Surgery Training Center

 The 80,000 SF, state-of-the-art training space was built in an abandoned warehouse in Industry City in Brooklyn and the transformation is incredible.
 Located on the eighth floor to maximize the stunning views of the Manhattan skyline, the facility boasts three full-size basketball courts, a weight room, a training pool and two hydro pools, a rooftop entertainment space, an 18-seat multimedia theater, 3,000 SF of hospitality/players’ lounge space, a media interview/workroom, corporate offices and a secured parking garage.

-The grand opening of the Brooklyn Nets Hospital for Special Surgery Training Center took place on Wednesday, February 17.
+The grand opening of the Brooklyn Nets Hospital for Special Surgery Training Center took place February 17, 2016.
 The venue was officially opened by Mayor Bill de Blasio and Nets owner Mikhail Prokhorov, demonstrating the significance of the Gilbane project to both the Nets team and the Brooklyn community.

 “With this new training center in Sunset Park, the Brooklyn Nets are now truly making Brooklyn their home,” said Bill de Blasio, Mayor of New York City.
 “This facility will bring more than just Nets’ practices to Brooklyn – 40 new full-time jobs, youth basketball clinics, internships for young people and more will ensure this is a great addition for our communities.”